Department of Earth and Environmental Sciences

 Longer answer: But, it’s complicated…

 - Most earthquakes associated with fracking operations have been smaller than magnitude 3.
 But a few larger and damaging earthquakes are suspected of having been induced by the injection of wastewater from natural gas (and also oil production) operations.
-On the seismogram shown below, you can see the Weston Observatory/BC-ESP recording of a magnitude 5.6 earthquake that occurred in Oklahoma on November 6, 2011 and is suspected of having been induced by injection of wastewater from oil extraction.
-Although that earthquake has not been directly linked to fracking, the injection of wastewater from oil extraction is essentially the same process as what occurs in fracking operations.
+The figures shown below illustrate examples of some large and damaging earthquakes that occurred in Oklahoma and are suspected of having been induced by injection of wastewater associated with oil and gas industry extraction operations.

 - There is a well-known theoretical explanation of why injection of highly pressurized wastewater into faults could induce earthquakes.
 The increased pore pressure along the fault effectively lubricates the fault, causing it to release stress that might have been building up for many years, but might not have slipped without the excess pore pressure.

-- Out of many thousands of fracking operations, and the associated disposal of wastewater, so far only a small percentage of those operations have been clearly identified as being related to induced earthquakes of any significant size.
-The majority of operations have not, so the probability of a given fracking operation inducing damaging earthquakes is probably quite low.
+- Out of many thousands of fracking operations, and the associated disposal of wastewater, so far only a very small percentage of those operations have been clearly identified as being related to induced earthquakes of any significant size.
+The majority of operations have not, so the probability of a given fracking operation inducing damaging earthquakes seems to be quite low.

 - Just how large and damaging a fracking/wastewater injection-related induced earthquake could be remains unknown.
-Although such earthquakes are generally smaller than magnitude 3, and the largest earthquakes claimed to be fracking-related are less than magnitude 6, even larger future earthquakes can not be ruled out.
+Although such earthquakes are generally smaller than magnitude 3, and the largest earthquakes claimed to be induced by injection of wastewater associated with oil and gas industry extraction are less than magnitude 6, larger future earthquakes cannot be ruled out.
 More research on this topic will be necessary to answer the question of just how big future wastewater injection-related induced earthquakes might ever be.

 - There are many other environmental issues related to fracking, such as heavy truck traffic and contamination of nearby well water used by local communities for drinking water.
 These are important issues to consider regardless of the question of whether or not fracking operations induce earthquakes.